Chiissu/Multichat/README.md

 # ![banner](./assets/banner.png)

+>  This is the Sokora (formerly Nebula) multiplatform spec implemented in TypeScript.
+This codebase is no longer in use, and has been published under GPL-v3 for everyone to see and use.
+If you want to use this with more performance and platform support, look forward for a future Sokora release.

 A social network bot messaging compatibility translation layer, brought to you by ChiissuOrg and the [Nebula Team](https://discord.gg/7RdABJhQss).

-> Note that this codebase is still very immature, expect breaking changes.

 ## Get started